davidianstyle/dev-davidchang-api/README.md

 ## API Design (https://api.davidchang.dev)
 >[!NOTE]
->_The `resumes` endpoint retrieves and saves resumes (meta data) from/to a database.
-Future extension to retrieve/save resumes as binary data from/to object storage_
+>_The `resumes` endpoint retrieves and saves resumés (meta data) from/to a database.
+Future extension to retrieve/save resumés as binary data from/to object storage_
+### `/resumes/latest`
+- GET - Get the most recent resumé
 ### `/resumes`
-- GET - Get a list of resumes, returned as JSON
+- GET - Get all resumés, returned as JSON
-- POST - Add a new resume from request data sent as JSON
+- POST - Add a new resumé from request data sent as JSON
 ### `/resumes:id`
-- GET - Get a resume by ID, returning resume data as JSON
+- GET - Get a resumé by ID, returning resumé data as JSON
+- PATCH - Update a resumé by ID
+- DELETE - Delete a resumé by ID

+## Documentation

+Full documentation can be found at https://docs.davidchang.dev